 Yams are a low-histamine food and one that contains antioxidant and anti-inflammatory benefits.
 Low-histamine vegetables are a good way to reduce inflammation in your body and add more fiber to your diet.

 As always, keep a food diary and listen to your body.
 It’s the best indicator of how you respond to a food.
+Now, find out whether zucchini is a low-histamine food.

 - Chiu CS, Deng JS, Chang HY, Chen YC, Lee MM, Hou WC, Lee CY, Huang SS, Huang GJ.
 Antioxidant and anti-inflammatory properties of Taiwanese yam (Dioscorea japonica Thunb. var. pseudojaponica (Hayata) Yamam.) and its reference compounds.
 Food Chem.
 2013 Nov 15;141(2):1087-96. doi: 10.1016/j.foodchem.2013.04.031.
 Epub 2013 Apr 18.
 PMID: 23790890.